Levy Konigsberg: Sexual abuse

 Levy Konigsberg maintains an active sexual abuse litigation practice representing child and adult abuse survivors nationwide.

 In 2019, the firm filed a class action lawsuit in U.S. District Court for the Southern District of New York against the estate of Dr. Reginald Archibald, Rockefeller University Hospital, and the Madison Square Boys and Girls Club over alleged sexual abuse committed by the pediatric endocrinologist and re-traumatization of victims from unsolicited mass mailings sent to over 1,000 former patients.

 Thanks in part to the passing of the New York Adult Survivor's Act and the California Sexual Abuse and Cover Up Accountability Act, which create temporary lookback windows for abuse victims to revive claims barred by the statute of limitations, the firm represents a growing number of former female inmates who were sexually abused by guards and staff at correctional facilities across New York, California, and the country.

 In September 2022, the New York Daily News published a cover story about the firm's representation of women who were sexually abused at NY prisons and jails and its pending litigation under the Adult Survivor's Act.
 The article featured stories from several of the firm's clients and an interview with Partner Anna Kull, who heads the firm's sexual abuse practice.

 In November 2022, the firm filed lawsuits on behalf of numerous former female inmates who were sexually abused by correctional officers and staff at the Bayview Correctional Facility in Manhattan.
 The filings were the first of hundreds Levy Konigsberg expects to file against the NY State prison system under the Adult Survivor's Act.

+In 2023, during the months leading up to the November 24th deadline of the Adult Survivors Act’s temporary filing window, Kull and the firm’s sexual abuse litigation team received significant coverage for their work filing civil lawsuits on behalf of hundreds of survivors, including numerous former female inmates who were sexually abused at women’s jails and prisons across New York.
+This coverage included Kull’s appearance in an episode of the Brutally Informed podcast, a Buffalo News cover story, a Prism reposts article, and the short documentary film, “A Chance for Justice: Life After Abuse in Prison.”